 1. Remove the oil fill cap and refill with 800 ml (27.0 fl. oz.) of oil.
-Reinstall the oil fill cap.
+Install the oil fill cap.

-2. Idle engine for five minutes and check for leaks.
-Stop engine and check oil level on dipstick.
+Idle engine for five minutes and check for leaks.
+Stop the engine and check the oil level on the dipstick.
 Add oil if necessary.